opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/findings.md

 ## Get findings

-Returns threat intelligence Indicators of compromise (IOCs) findings.
-When the threat intelligence monitor finds a malicious IoC during a data scan, a finding is automatically added to the threat intelligence feed.
+Returns threat intelligence indicators of compromise (IOCs) findings.
+When the threat intelligence monitor finds a malicious IOC during a data scan, a finding is automatically generated.

 ### Path and HTTP method